framps/raspberryTools/README.md

 10. [syncUUIDs.sh](https://github.com/framps/raspberryTools/blob/master/syncUUIDs.sh) - Update /boot/cmdline.txt and /etc/fstab on a device with the UUIDs or PARTUUIDs used on the device.
 Useful when an image was cloned on another device.

+11. [raspiKernelInfo.sh]https://github.com/framps/raspberryTools/blob/master/raspiKerneInfo.sh) - Retrieve info about the running kernel on a Raspberry

 ## findRaspis.sh

 ```